 This system is integrated with the entertainment system on the trailer.
-The system owner's manual is included
+The system owner's manual is included with the packet from your dealer.

 Micropulse Systems Monitor

 CATCON PRODUCTS INC.

 817-921-2188

 techsupport@catconproducts.com

 The MicroPulse System makes use of a single solidstate sensor per tank.
 The MicroPulse sensor measures the static (head) pressure at the bottom of the tank and transmits this information to the MicroPulse System Monitor.
 Knowing this pressure value, after a onetime calibration has been performed, the MicroPulse System will calculate and accurately display the tank level in 1/8 increment.